Italy and Spain clash in Euro 2020 semi-final as English anticipation builds

 “It is pretty unfair if I’m perfectly honest, very unfair indeed,“ said the former Manchester City manager.

-Italy are without stricken full-back Leonardo Spinazzola, who on Monday underwent surgery on the torn Achilles tendon he suffered against Belgium in Munich.
+Italy are without stricken full-back Leonardo Spinazzola, one of the outstanding players of the tournament, who on Monday underwent surgery on the torn Achilles tendon he suffered against Belgium in Munich.

 Whoever emerges victorious from Tuesday’s showdown will await the winner of Wednesday’s second semi-final between England and Denmark.